frantisektomas/hangman/README.md

 3. Follow the on-screen instructions to guess the hidden word.

 ## Features
-- Randomly selects a word from a predefined list.
+- Randomly selects a word from a predefined list
-- Displays the current state of the word with blanks for each unguessed letter.
+- Displays the current state of the word with blanks for each unguessed letter
-- Keeps track of incorrect guesses and updates the hangman figure accordingly.
+- Keeps track of incorrect guesses and updates the hangman figure accordingly
-- Provides feedback on whether a guessed letter is correct or not.
+- Provides feedback on whether a guessed letter is correct or not
-- Ends the game when the word is guessed correctly or the hangman figure is complete.
+- Ends the game when the word is guessed correctly or the hangman figure is complete

 ## Files
 - `hangman.c`: The main source code file.